 RITA KOGANZON (PhD, Harvard University) is an assistant professor in the department of politics at the University of Houston.
-Previously she served as the associate director of the PCD and was an assistant professor in UVA's General Faculty.
+She served as the associate director of PCD from 2016-22 and was an assistant professor in UVA's General Faculty.
 Her first book, Liberal States, Authoritarian Families (Oxford, 2021), examined the way early liberal thinkers conceived the role of authority in education.
 Her research has been published in the American Political Science Review, the Review of Politics, and the History of Education Quarterly.
 She has worked as an editorial assistant at the New York Times and occasionally contributes to popular publications, including The Hedgehog Review, The Point, The Chronicle of Higher Education, and National Affairs.

 2020-2022